How long does treated wood last?

 After installation, treated wood takes 2-4 weeks to dry.
 For optimal results, wait until the wood is completely dry to paint and stain.

 Here at Carter Lumber, we recommend an exterior wood water sealant product or a good quality oil-based or water-based stain.
 Please refer to any manufacturer's instructions first.

 The copper from the wood preservatives creates a green color.
 The green color will fade on its own as the wood dries and reacts to the sun.

-Most mildew and dirt will come up with a mixture of soap (particularly bleach) and water, along with a firm brush.
+Most mildew and dirt will come up with a mixture of soap (particularly bleach) and water and a firm brush.
 Make sure if you're using a pressure washer, to keep it under 500psi, as anything above that will damage the wood fibers.

 Hot-dipped galvanized and stainless-steel fasteners are recommended for use with treated lumber.
 Check the building codes for the up-to-date list of approved fasteners before you start your project.

-Most of the added weight to treated wood comes from the water used to carry the components of the preservative.
-Believe it or not, a freshly treated piece of lumber can carry about 16-32 lbs. per cubic foot.
+Most of the added weight to treated wood comes from the water used to carry the preservative components.
+Believe it or not, a freshly treated piece of lumber can hold about 16-32 lbs per cubic foot.
 That's just about 2-4 gallons of water per cubic foot of treated lumber.
-Once the wood dries, the water eventually evaporates, leaving just the preservative.
+Once the wood dries, the water eventually evaporates, leaving only the preservative.

-There are many treated wood products that do not emit any vapors and are safe for indoor use.
-Make sure you check the information on specific products prior to use.
+Many treated wood products do not emit any vapors and are safe for indoor use.
+Make sure you check the information on specific products before use.
 The Food and Drug Administration does not recommend using any treated wood for kitchen counter-tops.
 This can create an unsanitary environment with food particles being trapped in the wood.

 Yes.
-Carter Lumber recommends you always follow manufacturers’ warnings and instructions for use and handling of all pressure-treated lumber.
-Carter Lumber and Wolmanized® Outdoor® Wood always have the most up-to-date information on uses and restrictions when it comes to treated lumber, such as treatments, chemicals, additives, and more.
+Carter Lumber recommends you always follow manufacturers' warnings and instructions for use and handling of all pressure-treated lumber.
+Carter Lumber always has the most up-to-date information on uses and restrictions for treated lumber, such as treatments, chemicals, additives, and more.